A return to history this go…

 Do bear with me for the few coming days in that the current gig has me tripping through Lowell Mass with regularity, though with this last month being the depths of Winter, stops in the shop are either side of Sun’s up and don’t allow for my taking the few additional photographs I’d like to include in the entry.

-Do click back after the coming weekend and I’ll add those, and what is known of this one of a kind crossing, and conjecturalize a bit about the funk in its unique details.
+Do click back in the coming days, as I’ll add those, and what is known of this one of a kind crossing, and conjecturalize a bit about the funk in its unique details.

 Meanwhile, wonder after those details and this through-truss uncovered allowing us to see if we might arrive at like conclusions.